U.S. ends Boeing 737 MAX flight ban after crash probes

-WASHINGTON/SEATTLE (Reuters) - After nearly two years of scrutiny, corporate upheaval and a standoff with global regulators, Boeing Co BA.N won approval on Wednesday from the U.S. Federal Aviation Administration to fly its 737 MAX jet again after two fatal disasters.
+WASHINGTON/SEATTLE (Reuters) - Boeing Co won approval on Wednesday from the U.S. Federal Aviation Administration to fly its 737 MAX jet again after two fatal crashes that triggered two years of regulatory scrutiny and corporate upheaval.

 The FAA detailed software upgrades and training changes Boeing must make in order for it to resume commercial flights after a 20-month grounding, the longest in commercial aviation history.